Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

 How Commercial Plumbing Leaks Cause Damage

 Water from a plumbing leak follows the path of least resistance, migrating through wall cavities, under flooring, and into structural assemblies.
-In commercial buildings, water can travel significant distances from the source before becoming visible.
-Within 24 to 48 hours of water intrusion, mold can begin to grow in concealed areas.
-Moisture meters and thermal imaging cameras are required to map the full extent of water migration.
-Without proper moisture mapping, a significant portion of the damage may be missed in the initial claim.
+In commercial buildings, water can travel significant distances from the source before becoming visible, and in multi-story structures it routinely moves down between floors.
+The IICRC S500 standard,the industry reference for water-damage restoration,identifies the initial 24 to 48 hour window as the point at which microbial growth typically begins in concealed water-damaged materials.
+Moisture meters and thermal imaging cameras are the documented methods for mapping concealed water migration.
+Without proper moisture mapping, portions of the damage may be missed in the initial claim, and once walls are closed back up the opportunity to document concealed damage is substantially harder to recover.

-• Water damage is one of the most common commercial property insurance claims filed each year.
+• Water damage is consistently among the most common commercial property insurance claims.

-• Mold remediation can add 30 to 50 percent to the total cost of a commercial water damage claim.
+• Secondary mold remediation can materially increase the total cost of a commercial water damage loss relative to dry-out-only scope.

 What You Need to Know